 - We do not allow dealers with carts, etc.

 - When checking wristbands at the doors of the PAM Mark Building for entrance to the book fair, if an attendee mentions they are with an exhibitor please direct them to check in at the Literary Arts Booth in the lobby.

 - Stage Managers: This year we will not have copies of the authors’ books at each venue.
 Author registration is asking when they check in if they have everything they need for their panels.
-If they need their book check with the book fair or satellite book store or see if the author has a downloaded e-book.
+If they need their book, check with the book fair or satellite book store or see if the author needs a copy.

 - OHS Kids Stage: OHS does allow standing room, please use your best judgement if you have to turn people away at the door.
-If a visitor does not have a wristband, but wants to see the museum, please direct them to the OHS desk to check in with the museum.
+If a visitor does not have a wristband, but wants to see the museum exhibit, please direct them to the OHS ticket desk to check in with the museum.